A thorough completion of my self-directed Pictures of Boston assignment was not possible in such a short time.

 This photo on the left is the original King's Old State House.

-I used a little Gaussian Blur in Adobe Photoshop to separate it from the surrounding modern skyscrapers.
+I used a little of the blur retouching tool in Adobe Photoshop to separate it from the surrounding modern skyscrapers.

 I liked this distant perspective, so this is one of the pictures of Boston where I used my long 70-200 mm Canon zoom lens at full zoom.